turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 ## Array Iteration Methods (Prototypes)

 What are they?
-Whhy are they useful?
+Why are they useful?
 They loop through an existing array and apply a callback function to each element that might mutate each element and return a new value.
 Iteration methods generally take in a callback function as their first argument:

 `array.someArrayPrototype(callbackFunction)`